HellReys/Vultron/README.md

-# Vultron: Automated Vulnerability & Recon Engine
+#Automated Vulnerability & Recon Engine

-**Vultron** is a high speed, multi threaded vulnerability scanner designed to perform automated reconnaissance on target systems.
+**HellReys-Vultron** is a high speed, multi threaded vulnerability scanner designed to perform automated reconnaissance on target systems.
 It doesn't just find open ports; it identifies the services running on them and maps their versions to known security vulnerabilities (CVEs).